wkcn/LookaheadOptimizer-mx/README.md

-# LookaheadOptimizer: k stepsforward, 1stepback
+# Lookahead Optimizer: k steps forward, 1step back
-It is a MXNet implementation of LookaheadOptimizer.
+It is a MXNet implementation of Lookahead Optimizer.

 The link of the paper: https://arxiv.org/abs/1907.08610